-- f.
-Upper-Level Science, 3 credits: Any 200-level or above biology course.
-Suggested courses include: Advanced General Biology, Microbiology, Genetics, Cellular Physiology, Cognitive Neuroscience, Zoology, Biochemistry, Exercise Physiology, and/or Pathophysiology. - i.
-Physics: Any 100-level course - g.
+- 1. Upper-Level Science, 3 credits: Any 200-level or above biology course.
+Suggested courses include: Advanced General Biology, Microbiology, Genetics, Cellular Physiology, Cognitive Neuroscience, Zoology, Biochemistry, Exercise Physiology, and/or Pathophysiology or Physics: any 100-level course. - 2.
 Kinesiology or Biomechanics, 3 credits: An introductory biomechanics or kinesiology course.
 Suggested courses include: Applied Kinesiology, Kinetic Anatomy, and Motor Learning courses are also accepted. - 3.
 All applicants must also submit two letters of recommendation through the Occupational Therapy Centralized Application System (OTCAS).
-These letters are required from: - a.
-A professor, teacher, academic advisor or someone who is familiar with scholastic performance. - b.
+These letters are required from: - f.
+A professor, teacher, academic advisor or someone who is familiar with scholastic performance. - g.
 A person who supervised observation experiences or someone who is familiar with professional work capacity, dependability, and commitment. - 4.
-Each applicant must complete a minimum of 50 hours of occupational therapy-related experience or observation of at least two different settings or populations.
-It is strongly recommended, but not required, that a portion of the hours include observation with an occupational therapist.
-For the 2021-22 (Class of 2025) admission cycle, the admissions committee will accept a variety of virtual and other experiences to meet the shadowing requirement, due to restrictions related to the COVID-19 public health crisis.
-See the program website for details.
+Each applicant should complete a minimum of 50 hours of professional exposure activities to include two different settings or populations.
+Professional exposure can include direct shadowing of an OT practitioner or virtual and remote professional exploration activities.
+Applicants may gain exposure to populations served by OT through a variety of volunteer and community services opportunities.
+Serving with an organization can help expand your knowledge of the challenges, strengths, and needs across and within client populations.
+Examples: Meals on Wheels, summer camps for children with developmental or chronic conditions, long term care facilities (nursing homes), and adaptive sports programs. - 5.
+The MUOTD Program does not require applicants to take the Graduate Record Exam (GRE). - 6.
+The OTCAS application requires a personal essay submission with no word limit.
+This is an opportunity for the applicant to demonstrate their writing skills in describing their life experiences, professional goals, and knowledge of the profession.

 Applicants need to be aware that felony related charges and convictions may prevent participation in fieldwork experiences.
-In addition, a criminal record may prevent the student from taking the National Board Certification of Occupational Therapists (NBCOT) exam and also from becoming licensed.
+In addition, a criminal record may prevent the student from taking the National Board Certification of

+Occupational Therapists (NBCOT) exam and also from becoming licensed.
 A student should contact NBCOT if there is a prior criminal record that might interfere with eligibility to sit for the national exam.